du2x/pylivequestions/README.md

 Dynamodb Design
 -----

 This app has 4 strong entities: user; room; question and attempts.
-The user entity is not a concern, because its management was delegated to the Congnite User Pool service.
+The user entity is not a concern, because its management was delegated to the **Cognito** User Pool service.

 So, there are rooms, questions and attempts to be stored.
 We are using dynamodb, a NoSQL database.
 So we have to design it's Keys (PARTITION KEY and SORT KEY) by analising data access patterns.
 By doing, I got the following data queries: